Other Names for this Disease

 It can be difficult to distinguish a complicated pineal cyst from a pineocytoma.
 In some cases, imaging of the brain may help.
 It is important that a chemical known as contrast material be given during a CT scan to help determine a pineal cyst from a pineocytoma.
 During a CT scan, a pineal cyst will look like a white, smooth, thin (two millimeters or less) rim around a dark, empty space.
 A pineocytoma will look like a large, round white spot, or as a thickening (greater than 2 millimeters) in the rim of a cyst.
 It is important to take note of the time that has passed between the giving of contrast material and when the CT images are taken.
 If too much time passes, the contrast material can leak into the fluid-filled middle of a pineal cyst and cause the whole cyst to look like a large, round white spot, which would mimic the appearance of a pineocytoma.
 Because a complicated pineal cyst could look quite similar to a pineocytoma on brain imaging tests, it may not be possible to distinguish between the two by imaging only.

 Last updated: 12/20/2011

 Whether patients with symptomatic pineal cysts should be monitored and/or treated is still unclear.
-However, surgery is usually recommended for those people with pineal cysts who have hydrocephalus, worsening neurological symptoms, or enlargement of the cyst over time.
+However, surgery is usually recommended for those individuals with pineal cysts that cause hydrocephalus, worsening neurological symptoms such as headache or disturbance of vision, or enlargement of the cyst over time.
 Treatment may include surgery to remove the cyst, sometimes followed by the placement of a ventriculoperitoneal shunt.
-As of 1993, an alternative treatment option has been aspiration of the contents of the cyst using ultrasound guidance.
-More recently, endoscopic procedures have been used.
+Aspiration of the contents of the cyst using ultrasound guidance has been explored as an alternative approach to surgery, and more recently, endoscopic procedures have been used.